-A. Add an exception to Section 308.2 of the IBC to read:
+A. D.] Add an exception to Section 308.2 of the IBC to read:

-Exception: Group homes licensed by the Virginia Department of Mental Health, Mental Retardation and Substance Abuse Services or the Virginia Department of Social Services which house no more than eight persons with one or more resident counselors shall be classified as Group R-2, R-3, R-4 or R-5.
-Not more than five of the persons may require physical assistance from staff to respond to an emergency situation.
+Exception: Group homes licensed by the Virginia Department of Mental Health, Mental house no more than eight persons with one or more resident counselors shall be classified as assistance from staff to respond to an emergency situation.